snowick2/CourseProject/plots/README.md

 3. Modify training.js to parse and train the training data.
 4. Modify training.js to save the classifier to a new .json file
 5. node training.js
-6. Set index.js to load your new classifier at line 11
+6. Serve the api with the path to your classifier passed in as a param

 ```